mongodb/terraform-provider-mongodbatlas/README.md

 To use a released provider in your Terraform environment, run [`terraform init`](https://www.terraform.io/docs/commands/init.html) and Terraform will automatically install the provider.
 To specify a particular provider version when installing released providers, see the [`Terraform documentation on provider versioning`](https://www.terraform.io/docs/configuration/providers.html#version-provider-versions).

 To instead use a custom-built provider in your Terraform environment (e.g. the provider binary from the build instructions above), follow the instructions to [install it as a plugin](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).
-After placing it into your plugins directory, run terraform init to initialize it.
+After placing it into your plugins directory, run `terraform init` to initialize it.

 For either installation method, documentation about the provider specific configuration options can be found on the [provider's website](https://www.terraform.io/docs/providers/).

 # Testing the Provider

 In order to test the provider, you can run `make test`.
-You need to [meta-arguments](https://www.terraform.io/docs/configuration/providers.html) such as
-`alias` and `version`, the following arguments are supported in the MongoDB Atlas `provider` block:
+You can use [meta-arguments](https://www.terraform.io/docs/configuration/providers.html) such as `alias` and `version`.
+The following arguments are supported in the MongoDB Atlas `provider` block:

 * `public_key` - (Optional) This is the MongoDB Atlas API public_key.
 It must be provided, but it can also be sourced from the `MONGODB_ATLAS_PUBLIC_KEY`